 On August 4, the Phi Delta Theta Foundation held its second annual giving day.
 The day raised just over $110,000 from over 570 donors.
 This is the largest single-day fundraising effort of this kind for the Foundation.

-When I think of our daily mission, I recall something new CEO Sean Wagner said, “I believe that someone’s born situation should not determine their lot in life.
+When I think of our daily mission, I recall something the Fraternity’s new Executive Vice President and CEO Sean Wagner said, “I believe that someone’s born situation should not determine their lot in life.
 Becoming a Phi Delt exposes people to leadership experiences, relationships, and a values-centered life that improves every member’s personal trajectory.
 Our role at GHQ is to enable and sponsor that transformational experience.
 In these uncertain times where leaders are needed more than ever, and the world is looking to provide greater opportunities for all, our society has the chance to be more impactful than ever.”

 As a member of the General Headquarters staff on the Foundation side, I hope to accomplish two things during my time at Phi Delt.
-The first is to educate young men, be it on leadership, respect, life-long learning, relationship-building, or philanthropy, I see our GHQ staff as a group of educators who enhance the lives of our 180,000 students and alumni.
+The first is to educate young men.
+Whether it is on leadership, respect, life-long learning, relationship-building, or philanthropy, I see our GHQ staff as a group of educators who enhance the lives of our 180,000 students and alumni.
 The second is to make Phi Delta Theta an experience available to all.

-If you look at the Phi Delt experience as a pie; chapter dues accounts for nearly 60-65% of that pie each year, The Foundation covers the remaining cost and works consistently with alumni and benefactors to increase our piece of the pie.
+If you look at the Phi Delt experience as a pie, chapter dues account for nearly 60–65 percent of that pie each year.
+The Foundation covers the remaining cost and works consistently with alumni and benefactors to increase our piece of the pie.
 All of this to say, my answer to the question, “Why does a fraternity need a foundation?” is this: the Fraternity needs a Foundation to ensure that the Phi Delta Theta experience is one that can be accessible to everyone.

 P.S.
 If you missed giving day and still want to support the experience you can always donate at phideltatheta.org/donate or call the Foundation to find out more.